-The genealogy tree of Jesus as was often depicted in Medieval Christian art This mural is based in the vision-prophesy of Isaiah 7;11 'and there shall conforth a rod (Virga in latin) out of the stem of Jesse'.
+The genealogy tree of Jesus as was often depicted in Medieval Christian art.
+This mural is based in the vision-prophesy of Isaiah 7;11 'and there shall come forth a rod (Virga in latthe Prophet Isaiah, sitting on a branch, the one who foresaw the lineage of the Saviour, with a banner declaring : 'Flos de radice eius ascendet' - a flower will rise from its root.